niklasax/Bike_Sharing/README.md

 ![](https://github.com/niklasax/bikesharing/blob/main/Usertrips_Gender.png)

+Result: Male subscribers are the most common gender/usertype and the most popular day to ride is Thursday.

 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.